Operation Barrel Roll: Conclusion

 There were problems - inflated bomb damage assessment reports during operations in northeastern Laos were common, but the cause was not difficult to discern.
 Mountainous terrain, poor weather, ground cover, the lack of ground forces for confirmation, and the language barrier all contributed to overestimation of the damage inflicted on communist forces by the bombing effort.
 The result was a skewed sense of the effectiveness and the capabilities of the campaign.
 The results of the campaign (which were made obvious by the repeating seasonal nature of PAVN and Pathet Lao offensives), however, indicated that American airpower was quite effective.

 The covert war in Laos was one of the quintessential Cold War insurgency/counterinsurgency, low-intensity conflicts and offers many lessons in the conduct of irregular covert operations supported by modern military technology.
 It also remains one of only a few military operations of the Vietnam War about which both major belligerent parties (the U.S. and North Vietnam) are still reluctant to discuss openly their participation.
 For the North Vietnamese, this is understandable.
 Hanoi has no more incentive to discuss its operations today than it had in the 1960s or 1970s.
 Although the U.S. has been more open about its participation, the covert war remains a touchy subject.

+Impact

+According to a 2024 study, the areas of Laos that were bombed more heavily by the United States during the conflict subsequently had persistently worse economic outcomes.